Chris Lehane: Business work

-Lehane and his partner Mark Fabiani are retained to represent various corporate, Labor, entertainment and sports organizations.
+In 2001, Lehane and his partner Mark Fabiani began a private political communications consultancy called Fabiani & Lehane.
+They have represented various corporate, labor, entertainment, and sports organizations.
 Lehane is often quoted as an expert on crisis management.
-Lehane's firm has represented California Edison during the California Energy crisis, Goldman Sachs during the financial crisis, Cisco Systems when the Internet bubble burst, Lance Armstrong on various matters, Al Gore's Current TV when it fired Keith Olbermann; Madonna in relation to the Kabbalah Center and her charity in Africa; Rob Reiner and First Five; Hollywood studios, Indian tribes, and other leading businesses.
+Lehane's firm has represented Southern California Edison during the 2000/2001 California Energy crisis, Goldman Sachs during the 2008 financial crisis, Cisco Systems during the dot-com bubble burst, Lance Armstrong on various matters, Al Gore's Current TV when it fired Keith Olbermann in 2012; Madonna in relation to the Kabbalah Center and her charity in Africa; Rob Reiner and First Five; Hollywood studios, and Indian tribes, among others.

 Lehane does significant sports work having represented the National Hockey League, the City of Sacramento in its effort to build a new sports and entertainment complex, the Big East, Marion Jones and the San Diego Chargers.

-Lehane's entertainment work has included helping Michael Moore with his films such as Fahrenheit 911 and Sicko; and "orchestrat"ing News Corp.-funded Don't Count Us Out campaign against the Nielsen Media Research relating to concerns that minority viewership was being undercounted.

-Lehane has worked for consumer groups, trial lawyers and helped lead organized Labor's opposition to California Governor Arnold Schwarzenegger's agenda in California.
+Lehane was hired by Michael Moore to do PR for his 2004 Fahrenheit 9/11 and later by Harvey Weinstein to do PR for Moore's 2007 documentary Sicko; He helped orchestrate the News Corp.-funded Don't Count Us Out campaign against the Nielsen Media Research relating to concerns that minority viewership was being undercounted.
+Lehane has worked for consumer groups, trial lawyers, and helped lead organized labor's opposition to Governor Arnold Schwarzenegger's agenda in California.

-Lehane was involved in frequent aggressive campaigns against government officials, in the run-up to the establishment of short-term rental regulations in Boston, Airbnb went after city council member Michelle Wu, who today is Boston’s mayor.
-The home-sharing giant Tuesday e-mailed a broad swath of its Boston customers urging them to e-mail City Hall to oppose ‘unreasonable restrictions’ it said Wu has proposed on short-term rentals.

-In July 2024, Lehane joined the board of Coinbase.
+Lehane was hired by Airbnb in 2015, following which he was involved in frequent aggressive campaigns against government officials.
+In the run-up to the establishment of short-term rental regulations in Boston, Airbnb went after then-city council member Michelle Wu (who became the Mayor of Boston in 2021).
+Airbnb e-mailed a broad swath of its Boston customers urging them to e-mail City Hall to oppose what they called "unreasonable restrictions" Wu had proposed on short-term rentals.
+In July 2024, Lehane joined the board of cryptocurrency exchange Coinbase.

-Book
+Book and film

-Lehane is co-author, along with his business partner Mark Fabiani and Stanford Business School Professor Bill Guttentag, of Masters of Disaster: The Ten Commandments of Damage Control.